25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 ### Asynchronous Operations

-- Sometimes a POST, PUT, PATCH, or DELETE operation might require processing that takes a while to complete.
+- Sometimes a POST, PUT, PATCH, or DELETE operation might require processing that takes a while to complete

 - If you wait for completion before sending a response to the client, it may cause unacceptable latency.
-If so, consider making the operation asynchronous.
+If so, consider making the operation asynchronous

-- **Return HTTP status code 202** (Accepted) to indicate the request was accepted for processing but is not completed.
+- **Return HTTP status code 202** (Accepted) to indicate the request was accepted for processing but is not completed

 - You should expose an endpoint that returns the status of an asynchronous request, so the client can monitor the status by polling the status endpoint.
-Include the URI of the status endpoint in the Location header of the 202 response.
+Include the URI of the status endpoint in the Location header of the 202 response

   ```http
   HTTP/1.1 202 Accepted
   Location: /api/status/12345
   ```

 - If the client sends a GET request to this endpoint, the response should contain the current status of the request.
-Optionally, it could also include an estimated time to completion or a link to cancel the operation.
+Optionally, it could also include an estimated time to completion or a link to cancel the operation

   ```http
   HTTP/1.1 200 OK